JamesBissick/TheVenue/README.md

 # The Venue

 The Venue is a landing page for a music event company.
-It is made in React.

 ## Technologie used :
 React and libraries (react-reveal, react-scroll, react-slick, slick-carousel)